dan9186/superman/README.md

 ## Notes

+### Decisions

+The geoIP lookup provides a radius as part of its results.
+Since a person could have performed a login event from anywhere within that radius around the provided location, the radius was used to reduce the minimum possible distance a person could have to travel between two login events.
+This was done in order to favor reducing false positives and only result in flagging suspicious activity that has a significantly higher chance of being truely suspicious.

 ### SQLite Requirement

 Normally I would not use SQLite even for local development, as a significantly closer to deployed code setup can be accomplished with a postgres container.